FlamesX-128/monas-chinas-cli/README.md

 # **monas-chinas-cli**
-Este un un cli para ver anime usando la consola/terminal.
+Este un un cli para ver anime.

-This is a cli to watch anime using the console/terminal.
+This is a cli to watch anime.

 ## ⚠️ **AVISO** ⚠️